-- All provisions of this rule, except The provisions of Section D, shall not apply to any coatings with separate formulations used in volumes of less than 20 gallons per stationary source in any calendar year. provided that To qualify for this exemption from Section D, the total volume of non-complying coatings used at a stationary source does shall not exceed 55 gallons annually.
+- 1. All provisions of this rule, except The provisions of Section D, shall not apply to any coatings with separate formulations used in volumes of less than 20 gallons per stationary source in any calendar year. provided that To qualify for this exemption from Section D, the total volume of non-complying coatings used at a stationary source does shall not exceed 55 gallons annually.
 Coatings used for operations that are exempt per Sections B.2, B.3, and B.4 shall not be included in calculating the volume of coatings used under this exemption.
 Any person claiming this exemption shall maintain on a daily basis records consistent with Section H.6 and make them available to the District for review upon request.
-In addition, such person shall be subject to the records required by Section H. - All provisions of this rule, except The provisions of Section DE, shall not apply to touch-up coatings, and repair coatings, and textured finishes. - This Rule shall not apply to residential Residential non-commercial metal parts and products coating operations and associated solvent cleaning. - 4.
-The provisions of this Rule shall not apply to the coating Surface coating of parts or products and associated solvent cleaning where the only metal involved is fasteners, nails, pins, rivets, hinges, hasps, and similar devices used to hold the non-metal parts together and which do not constitute a substantive part of the total surface area. - The provisions of this Rule shall not apply to coatings Coatings supplied in non-refillable nonrefillable aerosol containers having capacities of 18 ounces or less. - The provisions of this Rule shall not apply to the coating Coating and associated solvent cleaning operations listed below, which are covered under the eategories rules cited. - a.
-Aircraft or a Aerospace vehicles or component finishing or refinishing (Rule 337, Surface Coating of Aerospace Vehicles and Components), or: - Automobile or truck refinishing (Rule 339, Motor Vehicle and Mobile Equipment Coating Operations), or; - c.
+In addition, such person shall be subject to the records required by Section H. - 2.
+All provisions of this rule, except The provisions of Section DE, shall not apply to touch-up coatings, and repair coatings, and textured finishes. - 3.
+This Rule shall not apply to residential Residential non-commercial metal parts and products coating operations and associated solvent cleaning. - 4.
+The provisions of this Rule shall not apply to the coating Surface coating of parts or products and associated solvent cleaning where the only metal involved is fasteners, nails, pins, rivets, hinges, hasps, and similar devices used to hold the non metalnonmetal parts together and which do not constitute a substantive part of the total surface area. - 5.
+The provisions of this Rule shall not apply to All provisions of this rule, except Section D, E, and G, shall apply to coatings supplied in non-refillable nonrefillable aerosol containers having capacities of 18 ounces or less and associated solvent cleaning. - 6.
+The provisions of this Rule shall not apply to the coating Coating and associated solvent cleaning operations listed below, which are covered under the categories rules cited. - a.
+Aircraft or a Aerospace vehicles or component finishing or refinishing (Rule 337, Surface Coating of Aerospace Vehicles and Components), or, - b.
+Automobile or truck refinishing (Rule 339, Motor Vehicle and Mobile Equipment Coating Operations), or, - c.
 Marine vessel finishing or refinishing (Rule 317, Organic Solvents), or, - d.
 Stationary structures (Rule 323, Architectural Coatings)-, or - e.
 Application of adhesives and sealants (Rule 353, Adhesives and Sealants).